SaiyanShivvy/sfml-snake-game/README.md

 # Snake Game
-Assignment 1 for Game Programming
+Assignment 1 for Game Programming.

 ## Additional Information
 Made using C++ and SFML.
-Made in Visual Studio 2017 and Atom
+\newline Made in Visual Studio 2017 and Atom.

 ## Version
 Current: 0.1